FULL REOPENING OF MADAGASCAR’S BORDERS

 South African Airlink will soon announce the resumption of their flights.

-In addition, the current travel conditions require the following mandatory measures:
+The current travel conditions require the following mandatory measures regardless of vaccination status:

 – Presentation of a negative result of an Rt-PCR test performed 72 hours before boarding;

-– In case of a positive result to the Rt-PCR test on arrival, a 14-day self-isolation will be implemented, at the traveler’s expense;
+– In case of a positive result to the rapid test on arrival, a quarantine will be implemented, at the traveler’s expense;

 In its strategy to reopen the borders, the authorities are ensuring that the hygiene protocols developed by the National Tourism Board (ONTM), on behalf of the Ministry of Tourism and in partnership with the Confederation of Tourism (CTM), are put in place at all levels in order to ensure a pleasant and safe stay for tourists visiting Madagascar.

 The Tourist Visa can be obtained on arrival at Antananarivo airport or at the Madagascar embassies in the countries of residence.